 3. Catalog statement of proposed policy:

 Students who maintain superior cumulative grade point averages are recognized at graduation according to the following designations:

 With Distinction—The graduation honor given to students who have completed their associate degree with both cumulative overall and cumulative WKU grade point averages of 3.4 - 3.69 and a minimum of 27 semester hours earned in residence at WKU.

 With High Distinction—The graduation honor given to students who have completed their associate degree with both cumulative overall and cumulative WKU grade point averages of 3.7 - 4.0 and a minimum of 27 semester hours earned in residence at WKU.

-Cum Laude—The graduation honor given to students who have completed their baccalaureate study with both cumulative overall and cumulative WKU grade point averages of 3.40 - 3.59 and a minimum number of semester hours earned in residence at WKU.
-For students transferring from an institution with which WKU has a Joint Admissions Agreement, this number is 45; for all others it is 54.
+Cum Laude—The graduation honor given to students who have completed their baccalaureate study with both cumulative overall and cumulative WKU grade point averages of 3.40 - 3.59 and a minimum of 45 semester hours earned in residence at WKU.

-Magna Cum Laude—The graduation honor given to students who have completed their baccalaureate study with both cumulative overall and cumulative WKU grade point averages of 3.60 - 3.79 and a minimum number of semester hours earned in residence at WKU.
-For students transferring from an institution with which WKU has a Joint Admissions Agreement, this number is 45; for all others it is 54.
+Magna Cum Laude—The graduation honor given to students who have completed their baccalaureate study with both cumulative overall and cumulative WKU grade point averages of 3.60 - 3.79 and a minimum of 45 semester hours earned in residence at WKU.

-Summa Cum Laude—The graduation honor given to students who have completed their baccalaureate study with both cumulative overall and cumulative WKU grade point averages of 3.80 - 4.00 and a minimum number of semester hours earned in residence at WKU.
-For students transferring from an institution with which WKU has a Joint Admissions Agreement, this number is 45; for all others it is 54.
+Summa Cum Laude—The graduation honor given to students who have completed their baccalaureate study with both cumulative overall and cumulative WKU grade point averages of 3.80 - 4.00 and a minimum of 45 semester hours earned in residence at WKU.

 4. Rationale for proposed policy revision: During the past few years, WKU has developed articulation agreements and joint admissions agreements with several institutions to assist students in transferring coursework to fulfill requirements for a baccalaureate degree.
 In addition, recent state legislation (HB 160) has been passed to enhance students’ transfer experience.
 With this increased focus on transferability of credit, it is proposed that the number of residence hours to receive graduation honors be reduced from 54 to 45 for baccalaureate degrees for students transferring from those institutions only.
 This intent of this proposal is to avoid penalizing transfer students with excellent grades who take advantage of the articulation and joint admissions agreements.

-Currently, WKU has Joint Admissions Agreements with eight institutions: Southcentral Kentucky Community & Technical College, Elizabethtown Community & Technical College, Hopkinsville Community College, Madisonville Community College, Henderson Community College, Somerset Community College, Owensboro Community & Technical College, and Volunteer State Community College.

 Students can earn a baccalaureate degree with a minimum of 25% of the degree program earned in residence hours (essentially 30 hours or two semesters).
 The proposed number of residence hours for graduation honors would exceed the minimum number of hours to earn a baccalaureate degree by 15 hours, respectively.
+Four of the public universities in Kentucky require 45 hours for residency or less.

 Three of our Benchmark Institutions allow students who have completed 45 credits in residency to graduate with honors (California State University – Fresno, Florida Atlantic University – Boca Raton and Northern Arizona University.
 Five of our Benchmark Institutions allow transfer students who meet the GPA requirements to graduate with honors with no stipulation on the minimum number of credit hours earned in residency.